MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rxce/nf-rxce-rxcebuildconnectionovermultipletransports.md

-#### RxCeSelectFirstSuccessfulTransport
+#### RxCeSelectAllSuccessfulTransports

-Select the first successful transport that responds.
+Select all of the successful transports that respond.

 #### RxCeSelectBestSuccessfulTransport